CatOnly/DrawEasy3D/README.md

 # DrawEasy3D

-> Current version only supports OS X or macOS
+> Current version only supports on OS X or macOS

 - A demo code to show how to draw 3D Graphics by OpenGL
 - Using QT to build UI